-- We support the principle of 'one share, one vote'. - We are generally opposed to any kind of 'poison pills'. - We support strong protection of minority shareholders' rights. - We support fair access to make shareholder resolutions.
+- We support the principle of 'one share, one vote' - We are generally opposed to any kind of 'poison pills' - We support strong protection of minority shareholders' rights - We support fair access to make shareholder proposals

-Members of the board of directors:
+Members of board of directors:

-- The board of directors should include both executive and non-executive directors, but a significant proportion - ideally a majority - should be independent non-executive directors. - We believe that the roles of chief executive and chair of the board of directors should be separate to ensure board independence and will typically vote against appointments that combine these roles. - The board should consist of directors with an appropriate balance of relevant experience and skills. - The board should consider its diversity.
-We believe there are long-term benefits to diversity on the board and will generally vote in a manner that encourages this.
-For example, we will generally vote against the appointment of the chair of the nomination committee and the chair of the board, or other directors as appropriate, at: - Companies in developed markets where the board is not comprised of at least 40% underrepresented gender identities (underrepresented gender identities include directors who identify as women or as non-binary), or any higher requirement applicable in the country of domicile (in Japan, 30%).
-This principle may be deviated from if there is positive development in gender diversity, and if the board comprises at least 30% underrepresented gender identities (20% in Japan).
+- The board of directors may include both executive and non-executive directors, but a significant proportion - ideally a majority - should be independent non-executive directors. - We believe that the roles of chief executive and chair of the board of directors should be separate to ensure board independence, and will typically vote against appointments that combine these roles.

-- Companies in developing countries in which no member of the underrepresented gender(s) serves on the board of directors. - o companies in specific markets where the board lacks racial diversity. - Nomination committees should consist of a majority of independent non-executive directors. - Director nominations should include sufficient information regarding the nominee's experience, skills and links with the company to allow shareholders to make informed decisions. - Director nominations should not be bundled under one agenda item. - The board of directors should take steps to measure and ensure its effectiveness.
-This should include ensuring that directors are able to allocate sufficient time and that directors do not hold an excessive number of board positions at multiple companies.
+- The board should include directors with an appropriate balance of relevant experience and skills. - The board should consider its diversity.
+We believe there are long-term benefits to diversity on the board, and will generally vote in a manner that encourages this.
+For example, we may vote against the appointment of the chair of the nomination committee, or the chair of the board, or other directors as appropriate, at: - companies in developed markets where either gender represents less than 30% of the board (or less than a higher requirement applicable in the country of domicile) - companies in emerging markets where one gender is unrepresented on the board - companies in specific markets where the board lacks racial diversity - Nomination committees should consist of a majority of independent non-executive directors - Director nominations should include sufficient information regarding the nominee's experience, skills and links with the company to allow shareholders to make informed decisions - Director nominations should not be bundled under one agenda item - The board of directors should takes steps to measure and ensure its effectiveness.
+This should include ensuring that directors are able to allocate sufficient time, and that directors do not hold excessive numbers of board positions at multiple companies